Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 ```

 ##Random forest
-I have choosen to use random forest for my modelling, therefore there was no need for creating part of data for cross validation.
+I have chosen to use random forest for my modelling, therefore there was no need for creating part of data for cross validation.
 I decided to split the data into training and testing set by the ratio of 0.7 training set, and 0.3 test set using default sampling options from the createDataPartition in the caret package.
-I expect the out of sample error to be rather small, as the rf does not overfitt and has some nice algorith foraveraging the predictors.
+I expect the out of sample error to be rather small, as the rf does not overfit and has some nice algorithm for averaging the predictors.

 ```r